 Named after – and allegedly the favourite tipple of – the Habsburg emperor Charles V, Gouden Carolus is a full-bodied dark brown ale with a sour and slightly fruity aftertaste.
 Brewed in the Flemish town of Mechelen.

-A type of beer rather than an individual brew, Gueuze is made by blending old and new lambic to fuel re-fermentation, with the end result being bottled.
-This process makes Gueuze a little sweeter and fuller bodied than lambic.
-Traditional Gueuze can be hard to track down and you may have to settle for the sweeter, more commercial brands, notably Belle Vue Gueuze (5.2%), Timmermans Gueuze (5.5%) and the exemplary Lindemans Gueuze (5.2%).
+Another type of Belgian beer rather than an individual brew, gueuze is made by blending old and new lambic to fuel re-fermentation, with the end result being bottled.
+This process makes gueuze a little sweeter and fuller-bodied than classic lambic.
+Traditional gueuze can be hard to track down and you may have to settle for the sweeter, more commercial brands, notably Belle Vue Gueuze (5.2%), Timmermans Gueuze (5.5%) and the exemplary Lindemans Gueuze (5.2%).

-A type of beer rather than a particular brew, Kriek is made from a base beer to which is added cherries or, in the case of the more commercial brands, cherry juice and perhaps even sugar.
+Once again a type of beer rather than a particular brew, Kriek is made from a base beer to which cherries are added or, in the case of the more commercial brands, cherry juice and perhaps even sugar.
 It is decanted from a bottle with a cork, as with sparkling wine.
 The better examples are not too sweet and taste simply wonderful.
 Other fruit beers are available too, but Kriek is perhaps the most successful.